Noise Levels in Downtown Brooklyn, Brooklyn, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,033 Downtown Brooklyn residents, or 90.5%, live above that level.
 By land area, 94.0% of Downtown Brooklyn is above 55 dBA.

 Average noise levels for Downtown Brooklyn residents, grouped by direction from the center of Downtown Brooklyn.
-Western Downtown Brooklyn carries the highest population-weighted average; Central Downtown Brooklyn carries the lowest.
-Just 88% of residents in Central Downtown Brooklyn live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Western Downtown Brooklyn.
+The highest population-weighted average is in northern Downtown Brooklyn; the lowest is in western Downtown Brooklyn, where just 100% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Downtown Brooklyn